 How Are Motor Coaches Different?

-We are all familiar with the different classifications of RVs.
+We’re all familiar with the different classifications of RVs.
 Travel Trailers, Fifth Wheelers, Class Cs, Class Bs, and Class As all make up the traditional RV family we are used to.
+However, when an RV is called a coach or a motor coach, it references a type of RV not included in the aforementioned grouping.

 A great example of this is the American Eagle by American Coach.
 The resemblance to coach buses can be clearly seen when looking at the American Eagle’s exterior.
 But this goes beyond just the surface as the vehicle’s chassis is custom built by Freightliner, the same manufacturer for many coach and commercial bus chassis.